pkosiec/mongo-seeding/core/README.md

 ### `constructor(partialConfig?)`

-Creates a new `Seeder` object and loads configuration for data import.
+Constructs a new `Seeder` instance and loads configuration for data import.

 **Configuration**